geoffreyrwamakuba-rgb/Exploratory_Analysis__Connecticut_Real_Estate_Sales/README.md

 # Connecticut Real Estate Sales EDA (1999–2024)

-Exploratory Data Analysis of 1.1M+ real estate transactions in Connecticut This project analyses residential and commercial property sales to uncover long-term trends in pricing, property types, and inflation-adjusted returns.
+Exploratory Data Analysis of 1.1M+ real estate transactions in Connecticut.
+Completed in Python (Pandas, NumPy, Matplotlib, Seaborn) to uncover long-term trends in pricing, property types and towns.

 ### Key Questions

-1. How have real estate sale prices changed over time (nominal vs inflation-adjusted)?
+1. How have sales price trends changed over the 2001–2023 period overall, by Property Type and Town?
-2. Which property types dominate the Connecticut housing market?
-3. How do assessed values compare to sale prices across time?
-4. What does profit (sale price vs assessed value) look like by property type?
-5. Are there notable differences across towns and years?
+2.1 How does sale price vary with assessed value?
+2.2 Does property type influence the % Profit on Sale?
+3. Which towns or regions have the highest sale price over the years?
+4.1 How do median household income, education levels, or poverty rates correlate with prices and sales activity?
+5 How did COVID-19 pandemic years affect sale prices and volumes in Connecticut?

+### Key Charts & Analysis

 ### Data Cleaning & Preparation
 - Removed rows with missing or invalid sale dates, prices, or assessed values